kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 #### Two modules are at least as coupled as the business requirements they implement.

-By accepting this, we can intentionally design better software.
+Accept this and you'll design better systems.

+Coupling has a bad reputation.
+But not all coupling is equal.
+There is _accidental coupling_: when two parts of the system depend on each other for the wrong reasons.
+But there is also _intentional coupling_, which is based on business rules: it's aligned with reality.
+It makes behaviour easier to trace.

+Abstractions are valuable, and a great tool: they can isolate volatility, reduce repetition, protect invariants... but when used prematurely, they also hide intention.
+Code that is overabstracted is far from the business rules, and understanding the reason it's there becomes guesswork.

+The goal is not to avoid decoupling.
+It's to couple the right things together for the right reason.
+Only decouple when there are actual tangible benefits of doing it.

-When designing applications, if we are intentional with module boundaries and use coupling on our favour, we can speed up development while guaranteeing maintainability.
-And in addition, we can focus on decoupling what actually makes sense to decouple.
-Because puttng business requirements together in the same module, doesn't mean all business requiremens go together.
+When we are intentional with module boundaries and use coupling as a tool, on our favour, we can speed up development while guaranteeing maintainability.
+It also becomes easier to see what should be split, because it will restrain the design and it will feel wrong.
+Just because two functionalities are in the same module, doesn't mean they will be there forever.

 Things that don't change together, can be in different modules, even compilation units and deployment units if we want to.
 Where to put them will depend on mutiple factors, like for example: